ofallonlabs/saeedmirshekari/_src/blog/saeeds-world-through-data-2020-2023-global-pandemic-what-happened.md

 ---
 layout: blog_base.njk
-title: 2020-2023 Global Pandemic, What Happened?
-Did China Lie?
+title: "The Latest Global Pandemic: What Happened?
+Did China Lie?"
 description: "World Through Data Science: One Question at A Time!
 In these series of blogs I'll share my most interesting findings for the most interesting questions I have asked.
 I use Python and pandas to look at